Nuclear power in the Philippines: The Bataan Nuclear Power Plant

-Under a regime of martial law, Philippine President Ferdinand Marcos in July 1973 announced the decision to build a nuclear power plant.
+Under a regime of martial law, President Ferdinand Marcos in July 1973 announced the decision to build a nuclear power plant.
 This was in response to the 1973 oil crisis, as the Middle East oil embargo had put a heavy strain on the Philippine economy, and Marcos believed nuclear power to be the solution to meeting the country's energy demands and decreasing dependence on imported oil.

-Construction on the Bataan Nuclear Power Plant began in 1976.
-Following the 1979 Three Mile Island accident in the United States, construction on the BNPP was stopped, and a subsequent safety inquiry into the plant revealed over 4,000 defects (not confirmed).
+In 1976, construction on the Bataan Nuclear Power Plant (BNPP) began.
+Following the 1979 Three Mile Island accident in the United States, construction on the BNPP was stopped, and a safety inquiry into the plant revealed over 4,000 defects.
 Among the issues raised was that it was built near major faults and close to the then dormant Pinatubo volcano.
 Issues of overpricing, bribery, corruption, mismanagement were also raised.
+In November 1979, President Ferdinand Marcos stated via a decree that the continuation of the construction was not possible due to potential hazards to the health and safety of the public.
+However, the Marcos administration eventually supported the project.

 In 2009, a bill was filed in the Philippine House of Representatives to recommission and operate the Bataan Nuclear Power Plant.
-The cost for rehabilitation was placed at USD1 billion, to be shouldered by taxpayers through loans and additional charges to consumers.
+The cost for rehabilitation was placed at US$1 billion, to be shouldered by taxpayers through loans and additional charges to consumers.
 The Center for Environmental Concerns-Philippines, No to BNPP Revival, and Advocates of Science and Technology for the People (AGHAM), and the Freedom from Debt Coalition opposed the bill, saying that the nuclear plant was defective and dangerous and harbored technical flaw.
 Concerns were also raised in the House of Representatives concerning nuclear waste disposal, geological hazards, and unfinished debt payments.

-The Department of Energy of the Philippines in 2016 revived proposals to operate the Bataan Nuclear Power Plant, with the cost for rehabilitating the plant estimated at USD1 billion.
+The Department of Energy of the Philippines in 2016 revived proposals to operate the Bataan Nuclear Power Plant, with the cost for rehabilitating the plant estimated at US$1 billion.
 Proponents to revive the plant cite possible cost saving and sustainability.
 Issues were raised against the plant in the Philippine Senate and by Greenpeace Philippines, No to BNPP, Nuclear Free Bataan Movement, and Balanga (Bataan) Bishop Ruperto Santos regarding corruption, cost, and safety.